 It is not necessary in pleading to allege, or in evidence to prove, any special origin for the natural right of support; the onus both in pleading and in proof is on those who deny the existence of the right in the particular case1.
-In the case of an easement of support2, on the other hand, the acquisition of the right must be proved; but it is sufficient in pleading for the party claiming the right to allege that he is entitled to it; it is not necessary to allege facts from which a title to such right can
+In the case of an easement of support2, on the other hand, the acquisition of the right must be proved; but it is sufficient in pleading for the party claiming the right to allege that he is entitled to it; it is not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.